IIIF/api/source/presentation/4.0/index.md

 # Audio and Video

-## Use Case 4: A 45 single with 2 tracks
+## Use Case 4: A 45 Single with 2 Tracks

 This example is a Manifest with two Timelines, each of which represent a temporal extent during which a song is played.
 As in most cases, the Timeline [`duration`][prezi-40-model-duration] is the same length as that of Content Resource painted into it.
 This example is a recording digitized from a 45 RPM 7 inch single.
 It demonstrates the use of [`format`][prezi-40-model-format] for the audio files' content type, [`language`][prezi-40-model-language] (One song is in English and one is in German), [`behavior`][prezi-40-model-behavior] with value "auto-advance" that tells a client to automatically advance to the second Timeline after playing the first, [`annotations`][prezi-40-model-annotations] that link to Annotation Pages of annotations with the motivation `supplementing` that provide the lyrics (one example is given afterwards) - and an [`accompanyingContainer`][prezi-40-model-accompanyingContainer] that carries a picture of the single's cover that is shown while the songs are playing.